 can be carried on in hand luggage on most airlines.
 For more information

-on transporting cremated remains, visit our section on funeral shipping,
+on transporting cremated remains, read our guide to Transporting

 New Hampshire NH